What is the Peer Health Educator Organization?

-- Develop creative educational programs and assist in organizing and implementing awareness days and theme weeks.
+- Assist in the development of creative educational programs as well as the organizing and implementing awareness days and theme weeks.

 - Knowledge and training on current topics affecting university students.

-- You will be providing a needed service while having fun.
+- You will be providing a needed service while having fun and making friends.

 - Looks good on a resume!

 In order to promote awareness and responsible behavior on a variety of health/wellness and social issues affecting Radford University students, the Public Health Educators offer programs on the following: